rishsv/SIH-25010/README.md

 ## Problem Title
 SIH 25010: Smart Crop Advisory System for Small and Marginal Farmers
 ## Problem Description
-A majority of small and marginal farmers in India rely on traditional knowledge, local shopkeepers, or guesswork for crop selection, pest control, and fertilizer use.
-They lack access to personalized, real-time advisory services that account for soil type, weather conditions, and crop history.
-This often leads to poor yield, excessive input costs, and environmental degradation due to overuse of chemicals.
-Language barriers, low digital literacy, and absence of localized tools further limit their access to modern agri-tech resources.
+Most small and marginal farmers in India depend on outdated knowledge, local vendors, or guesswork for vital decisions such as crop selection, pest control, and fertilizer application.
+This results in low yields, inflated input costs, and excessive chemical use, which harms both the environment and farmer livelihoods.
+Limited access to personalized, data-driven advisory services—alongside language barriers and low digital literacy—prevents them from leveraging modern agriculture technologies for better results.

 Impact / Why this problem needs to be solved

-Helping small farmers make informed decisions can significantly increase productivity, reduce costs, and improve livelihoods.
-It also contributes to sustainable farming practices, food security, and environmental conservation.
-A smart advisory solution can empower farmers with scientific insights in their native language and reduce dependency on unreliable third-party advice.
+Small farmers need scientific, personalized guidance to boost productivity, cut costs, and raise their standard of living.
+A smart advisory solution not only supports these aims but also encourages sustainable agriculture and food security.
+If delivered in the local language and adapted for limited digital skills, such a solution can drive significant positive change and lessen farmers’ reliance on unreliable third-party sources.

 Expected Outcomes